Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Framework and principal results

+We now present an intuitive explanation of the roles played by the variables $h$ and $\gamma$.
+We will estimate the probability that specific points are $\alpha$-favorite points conditioned by crossing numbers around these points.
+Roughly speaking, we will show that the probability can be written as a functional of $F_{h,\beta}(\gamma)$. $\gamma$ is a crossing number parameter, where $\gamma^2(1-\beta)$ corresponds to the probability that a simple random walk crosses a particular circle, and $h(1-\gamma(1-\beta))^2/\beta$ corresponds to the probability that $h$-tuple points are $\alpha$-favorite points conditioned by their crossing numbers.
+We will explain why the domain of a function $F_{2,\beta}(\gamma)$ to have $\rho_2(\alpha, \beta)$ has to be restricted in $\Gamma_{\alpha,\beta}$ after proving Proposition \ref{propq2} in Section \ref{low Th h1}.
+See Section $1.2$ in \cite{Dembo*} for more details concerning this difference.

-Now, we introduce corresponding known results about special points of a GFF and a simple random walk in $\mathbb{Z}^2_n$.
-First, we explain the high points of the GFF in $\mathbb{Z}^2_n$.
-Originally, Bolthausen, Deuschel and Giacomin \cite{Bol} showed that in probability
+We now present the corresponding known results regarding special points of the DGFF in $V_n$ and a simple random walk in $\mathbb{Z}^2_n$.
+While not directly connected with $\alpha$-favorite points, the results are important.
+First, we consider $\alpha$-high points of the DGFF in $V_n$.
+Bolthausen et al. \cite{Bol} showed that in probability